In the United States, landslides occur in every single state and territory.

 1. Fix any leaks in your pipes or drainage system

-When you have leaks in your water system, it can gradually erode the soil under your property.
+When you have leaks in your water system, they can gradually erode the soil under your property.

 Hire a professional to check all your pipes and ensure there are no leaks.